lucasfalm/tic-tac-toe/README.md

-# hey there! thanks for the opportunity, and I hope you enjoy it

 ## how to start the game?

 **1.** git clone if you don't have the project on your local machine just yet